km2ii/JVP_TG-PLUS/README.md

   You can use mplus mode to custom execution.<BR>
   ! can be customized to order and model.<BR>
   ! model-name must be case sensitive.<BR>

-  1. "mod.ini" :<BR>
+  #### Example of mod.ini<BR>
+  ! #The first line TG-PLUS is the enhanced mode flag, modify it to TG to turn off and ignore all command lines.<BR>
 ```
   TG-PLUS
   # This is a standard profile
   # Note the TG-PLUS line cannot be removed.
   M1:tecogan:4:TG-STD         # Use tecogan TG-STD model
   M2:denoise                  # denoise
   M3:tecogan:4:SE-4X          # Use SE-4X model for SE-enhance.
   M4:denoise                  # denoise
   M5:tve:4:ahq                # tve enhanced, 4x, use ahq model.

   res:1920                    # Limit max resolution to 1920.
   v1.9                        # Use the command line of tve 1.9
 ```
-  2. another: "mod.ini":<BR>
 ```
   TG-PLUS
   # This is an example of functional demo that just show the custom command line usage.